igrabski/scRNAseq-cell-type/README.md

 To learn a barcode representation for cell-types in reference data, given an annotated dataset in numeric, genes by cells format:

 ```
+fit <- trainAllReference(ref,labels)
-barcodes <- trainAllReference(ref,labels)
+barcodes <- getBarcode(fit)
 ```

-To identify unknown cells in a numeric, genes by cells format from a set of possible reference cell-types for which the barcodes have already been learned:
+To identify unknown cells in a numeric, genes by cells format from a set of possible reference cell-types:

 ```
-target_labels <- classifyTarget(target,barcodes)
+target_labels <- classifyTarget(target,fit)
 ```

 For more details and example usage, see our Rmarkdown file.